Joining the C-Suite: Top-Paying Positions for Healthcare Executives in 2022

 The highest-paid people in the healthcare industry are not necessarily doctors.
 In many healthcare settings, they are healthcare executives.
 According to The New York Times, executive salaries in healthcare saw a considerable increase in the 1990s, and the trend has since continued.
-The number of healthcare administrators is also increasing at a much faster rate than the number of physicians; however, the job forecast for healthcare administrators remains positive for the next decade.
+The number of healthcare administrators is also increasing at a much faster rate than the number of physicians; however, the job forecast for healthcare administrators remains optimistic for the next decade.
 What are these top positions, and how much are they paying?

 At the top of the pyramid are the leaders.
 For healthcare executives, this means taking responsibility for some or all of the moving parts of a healthcare facility and ensuring that they run efficiently, safely, and profitably.
 Within that mandate are the nuances of specialization and intra-facility collaboration.
 All top positions require not only strong organizational skills but also a foundational and fluent understanding of the healthcare systems’ many touchpoints.

 Data on salaries is variable.
 Exact figures are based on experience, geography, workplace, and education.
 They can be further influenced by the value of bonuses and benefits and contrasted with the cost of living.
-The numbers below are not gospel, but they are a sourced average and can be a guide for those looking to join the C-suite.
+The numbers below are not gospel, but they are a sourced average and can guide those looking to join the C-suite.

 Become a Chief Executive Officer (CEO)